-- 11.1 Each councillor is entitled to one (1) vote. - Note: Clause 11.1 reflects section 370(1) of the Act. - 11.2 The person presiding at a meeting of the council has, in the event of an equality of votes, a second or casting vote.
+11.1 Each councillor is entitled to one (1) vote.

+11.2 The person presiding at a meeting of the council has, in the event of an equality of votes, a second or casting vote.

 11.3 Where the chairperson declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost.